Welcome to the next stage of the National Public Health Specialist Training Recruitment (NPHSTR)

-This stage involves 3 assessments, plus an evaluation form which you will be asked to complete to help us monitor and evaluate the tests.
+This stage involves 3 assessments, plus a 5 minutes tutorial and a 10 minutes evaluation form which you will be asked to complete to help us monitor and evaluate the tests.

 The types of assessments we use are psychometric tests.
 These are a way of assessing a person’s ability in a measured and structured way.
 Psychometric tests are used as part of the selection process, as research indicates that recruitment processes which incorporate psychometric assessment are significantly more effective in identifying high performing applicants than interviewing alone.
 We use these tests as they accurately assess areas of the Public Health Person Specification which cannot easily be assessed in other ways.

 You will complete the following assessment tests:

 - Watson – Glaser Critical Thinking Appraisal lasting 30 minutes

 - RANRA – Rust Advanced Numerical Reasoning Appraisal lasting 40 minutes

 - A Public Health-specific Situational Judgement Test lasting 100 minutes

 Please be aware that the tests you will complete as part of the selection process are designed to be challenging.
 You are not necessarily expected to get all the answers correct or to complete the tests.
 The style of the tests is such that you may find it difficult to be confident about how you have performed.
 This is a perfectly normal reaction.